 Vauban is probably the best military architect and engineer in History.

 Endlessly copied around the world, his unique system of fortifications protected France from invasions, making Louis XIV the most powerful monarch of his time.
-The Vauban system consists in an iron belt of 180 fortresses scattered around the country each of them rivalling in ingenuity and technical inventivity.

 THE SEA OF ITAMI JUN [112’]